Dipeshtwis/curriculum-html-css/portfolio/m9_validate_form.md

 - When you create the error message, you should stick to the design guidelines (e.g., font, colors, margins) of [the templates in Figma](https://www.figma.com/file/l7SqJ3ZfkAKih9sFxvWSR4/Microverse-Student-Project-1?node-id=0%3A1).

-- **You need to use pair-programming for this project (and we will check if it is reflected in commits).
+- **You need to use pair-programming for this project.
+We will check the commit history to make sure that both partners have contributed code on each project.
 Therefore you need to implement the above features in all of the portfolios in your pair-programming group.**

 ### Need a big picture?